adipundir/MantleMask/README.md

 1. Follow the instructions in `contracts/DeploymentInstructions.md` to deploy the contracts using Remix IDE.
 2. Once deployed, update the contract addresses in `app/lib/config.ts`.

-## How It Works

-### Deposit Flow

-1. Connect your wallet
-2. Enter the amount you want to deposit
-3. Click "Deposit Privately"
-4. The app generates a cryptographic note using zero-knowledge primitives
-5. Save this note securely - you'll need it to withdraw funds

-### Withdrawal Flow

-1. Connect your wallet
-2. Enter the secret note from your deposit
-3. Click "Withdraw Tokens"
-4. The app verifies the note's validity using ZK verification
-5. Funds are transferred to your wallet anonymously

-## Security Considerations

-- **Note Security**: The secret note is the only way to recover your funds.
-Keep it secure.
-- **Zero-Knowledge**: The application uses industry-standard cryptographic primitives (Poseidon hash) for commitment generation.
-- **Browser Security**: All cryptographic operations happen client-side.
-Your keys never leave your browser.
-- **Smart Contracts**: The contracts implement a Merkle tree for privacy and include safeguards against double-spending.

 ## Project Structure

 ```